 Constitutional Reform FAQ

-Set out below are frequently asked questions that members may have in relation to the proposed constitutional changes.
+Set out below are frequently asked questions that members may have in relation to the recently passed constitutional changes.
 The answers to these questions should be read in conjunction with the summary and other information set out in the Notices of Meeting and Explanatory Material for Constitutional Reform.

-These frequently asked questions will be updated to address additional questions that are relevant to the proposal.
+These frequently asked questions will be updated to address additional questions that are relevant to the new constitution.

 Go to section: